Social Icons

 When My Student Called Me UNCLE

-When a student calls their teacher uncle, one might assume it reflects a bond of deep intimacy, sublime friendship, or even unconditional closeness.
-However, for me, this encounter was both perplexing and disheartening, particularly in a school setting where things are often referred to as systematic and organised.
+When a student calls their teacher uncle, it might appear to suggest a bond of deep intimacy, a sublime friendship, or even an unconditional closeness built over time.
+For me, however, this experience was both confusing and disheartening, especially in a place like school, where things are supposed to be systematic and organised.

-I have been at my new posting for just over a week, and my experience so far had been a blend of blessings and challenges.
+I had been at my new school, Bajothang Higher Secondary School, for just over a week.
+The experience so far had been a strange mix of reward and confusion.

-Blessing because the school’s location in Wangdue allowed me to stay close to Thinleygang, where my wife works.
-Despite being married for 9 years with required legal documents (marriage certificate), this was the first time we were posted near each other.
+The reward was that the school is situated in Wangdue district, close to Thinleygang, where my wife works.
+Despite being married for nine years, with all the required legal documents in order, this was the first time we had ever been posted near each other.
+After so many years of separate postings, that alone felt like something worth holding on to.

-Challenges because I had to endure almost 20 km drive daily between Thinleygang and Wangdue.
-My mornings began by breaking the silence of the muted dawn, and my evenings ended as I returned home under the murky dusk.
-The recently ongoing road construction only worsened the journey, with frequent blocks, uncleared debris, and unpredictable traffic openings that made each drive a gruelling experience.
+But there was confusion too, and a feeling of hardship.
+Each day meant almost twenty kilometres of driving between home (Thinleygang) and my school (Wangdue).
+My mornings began by breaking the silence of a muted dawn, and my evenings ended as I drove home under a murky dusk.
+The ongoing road construction only made things worse, with frequent blocks, uncleared debris, and openings so unpredictable that every drive became a small test of patience.

-To add to the difficulties, I arrived at the new school knowing no one, and sadly nobody took the initiative to formally introduce me to the staff or students.
-There was no orientation to the school system, let alone the courtesy of being introduced as a new teacher to the school family.
+To make matters more difficult, I arrived at the new school knowing absolutely no one.
+Even after being in the school for some days, nobody took the initiative to introduce me to the staff or the students.
+There was no orientation to the school system, no walkthrough of how things worked, not even the basic courtesy of being introduced as a new teacher to the school family during the morning assembly.

-They looked surprised and admitted that they had no idea I was a new teacher.
-They explained that they had assumed I was a parent, regularly visiting the school for unknown reasons.
+The Staff Secretary looked confused, surprised, and admitted they had no idea I was a new teacher.
+He had assumed that I was a parent who kept visiting the school for reasons nobody had bothered to ask about.
+What a funny explanation.

-They may be right, but I chose not to elaborate further.
-All I wanted was a place to work – a desk to plan lessons, keep my stationery, and organise students’ work.
-Yet even now, I find myself adjusting to the irregularities of a school system which I had assumed would be seamless, systematic, and professional.
-Having worked in remote primary schools for most of my career, I had expected this higher secondary urban school to be a model of organisation and efficiency.
-Instead, I was met with a level of disarray I had not encountered before.
+He (They) may have been right to assume so, given how things had gone, but I chose not to explain myself further.
+All I wanted was somewhere to work: a desk to plan lessons, a place to keep my stationery, a corner to organise the students’ work.
+Even now, I find myself adjusting to the irregularities of a system I had assumed would be seamless and professional.
+Having spent most of my career in remote primary schools, I had expected this urban higher secondary school to be a model of order and efficiency.
+Instead, I met a level of disarray I had not come across before.

-But as growth and survival demand adaptability, the time here is really testing my ability to adjust through a series of trial-and-error experiences.
-I have come to realise that when those around us fail to acknowledge our presence, it can sometimes work to our advantage.
-For example, the absence of attention has given me space to focus on my personal growth and to better understand my environment, free from the weight of others’ expectations or judgments.
-What initially felt like neglect has, in some ways, become a quiet opportunity for empowerment.
+But I understand that growth and survival demand adaptability, and this posting is testing mine through one small trial and error after another.
+I have come to realise that when the people around us fail to notice our presence, it can sometimes work in our favour.
+For example, the lack of attention has given me space to focus on my own growth, to observe my surroundings more closely, free from the weight of anyone’s expectations or judgement.

 12 comments: